 One of my students at a recent training class asked me if there was a list of all DAX Functions – kind of like a cheat sheet.
 I wasn’t able to find such a thing so I produced exactly that and I am making it available free to anyone that would like a copy here.

-This reference guide covers all of the inbuilt time intelligence functions on page 14 as well as every other function across the language all nicely laid out to make them easy to find.
+This reference guide covers all of the inbuilt time intelligence functions as well as every other function across the language all nicely laid out to make them easy to find.
 You can download this reference guide below.
 If you haven’t ready done so, why not sign up for my weekly newsletters at the same time so you are kept up to date with my latest tips and tricks about Power Pivot, Power Query and Power BI.